Frequently Asked Questions

 Furthermore, English-language tours, due to their higher volume, require me to handle approximately 10–30 messages and emails per day, 365 days a year without interruption—work that I almost never have with Italian-language tours.

-Because I feel that discussing my own privileges or my “position” in the congregation would be not modest!
+Because I feel that discussing my own privileges or “position” within the congregation would not be modest.

-It’s not important how many generations back we can trace our spiritual lineage or which activities we fulfill for the organization.
-Like a sister said in a brooadcast “we do not identify ourselves based on our privileges” and we don’t like that others identify us based on these either.
+It is not important how many generations back we can trace our spiritual heritage, nor which responsibilities we may carry out within the organization.
+As one sister expressed in a broadcast, “We do not define ourselves by our privileges” — and we would not want others to define us that way either.

-Privileges may come and go but our strong relationship with Jehovah remains!
+Privileges may come and go, but our strong relationship with Jehovah is what truly endures.

-I am the only one with an official tour guide license, a government permit, and a registered VAT number, authorized to conduct Bible-based tours for Jehovah’s Witnesses inside the Colosseum and the Vatican Museums..
+I’m unable to recommend anyone else, as I am currently the only guide holding an official tour guide license, a government permit, and a registered VAT number authorized to conduct Bible-based tours for Jehovah’s Witnesses inside the Colosseum and the Vatican Museums.

-For a classic tour not based on the Bible, you can check TripAdvisor.
-More or less, they all follow the same itinerary in the Vatican and Colosseum — the price varies depending on the group size: the smaller the group, the higher the cost.
+For a traditional tour not based on the Bible, you may wish to consult TripAdvisor.
+Most providers follow a similar itinerary for the Vatican and the Colosseum; prices generally vary according to group size — the smaller the group, the higher the cost per person.

-Check the availability of my “In the Footsteps of Paul”.
+You may also check the availability of my tour “In the Footsteps of Paul.”

 In general, until you see the charge on your card and receive the automatic confirmation email with the tour details, your booking has not been successfully completed.